-In 2005, a 941-acre demonstration forest was set up at the Joseph W. Jones Ecological Research Center at Ichauway.
+In 2005, a 941-acre demonstration forest was set up at The Jones Center at Ichauway.
 The demonstration forest was delineated to reflect a size and range of conditions commonly found on recreational properties in the region.
 The overall goal of the project is to demonstrate conservation-based management practices that balance multiple objectives including timber, wildlife habitat, aesthetics, asset appreciation and conservation values.
 Another goal is to collect quantitative information on the economics of this approach to management.

-The majority of the demonstration forest is dominated by second-growth longleaf pine and mixed pinehardwood forests.
+The majority of the demonstration forest is dominated by second-growth longleaf pine and mixed pine-hardwood forests.
 As with the larger Ichauway property, the overall goal is maintenance of high-quality longleaf pine and associated groundcover where already established, and restoration of longleaf on appropriate sites where needed.